Dermah/pulsar-input-keyboard/README.md

 ## Capabilities

-This thing:
-* takes control of the console so that key presses trigger
+This thing takes control of the console so that key presses trigger
 * pulse emissions
 * timed pulse emissions
 * combinations or pulse emission
 * music playback
 * keylogging to file of all future keypresses
 * playback of keylog files